Onestroke1/Image-Classifier/README.md

 jupyter notebook Image Classifier Project.ipynb
 ```

 This will open the iPython Notebook software and project file in your browser.

-### Data

-The dataset consists of 102 types of flowers.
-It is split into three parts, training, validation, and testing.
-Each part is in a separate folder under the `Image-Classifer/Flowers/` folder.
+From there you can execute the code by running each cell.